A guide to buying laptops & desktops

 I prefer Macs; do I have to use a PC?

 There is no straightforward answer to this question because it depends on how you will use the computer.
 But, there are two compelling reasons for using a PC if you are studying a discipline like landscape architecture.
 First, most practices in built environment professions (landscape architects, architects, engineers) will use PCs and you will have more job opportunities as a skilled PC user.
-Second, the primary tool for most graphic work in built environment professions is AutoCAD and it is not available for the Mac - it only runs on a PC.
-Although there are Mac alternatives to AutoCAD (such as Vectorworks), you will be missing out on job opportunities as a non-AutoCAD user.
-The same is true of ArcGIS.
+Second, the primary tool for most graphic work in built environment professions is AutoCAD and it has not been available for the Mac until quite recently, so although you can now install AutoCAD on your Mac, a lot of the add-ons and other software you will need to use may not be available or compatible.

 All current Macs use the same CPUs as PCs and so it is possible to have a Mac and Windows.
 The latest Mac operating system Mac OS X Leopard includes an application called Boot Camp that allows you to use Windows on your Mac as well as Mac OS X. So, it is possible to have a Mac and run AutoCAD and ArcGIS but you will also have to buy a copy of Windows to do it.
 See Autodesk's Boot Camp-supported product list for more details.